 Relationships are often a central aspect of life.
 However, every relationship tends to face challenges.
-For neurodivergent individuals, including people with attention-deficit/hyperactivity disorder (ADHD), relationship challenges can be especially difficult to navigate due to a variety of factors, such as impulsiveness and difficulty regulating emotions.
+For neurodivergent individuals, including people with attention-deficit/hyperactivity disorder (ADHD), relationship challenges can be especially difficult to navigate due to a variety of factors, such as impulsiveness and difficulty managing emotions.
 Strategies like learning about each other’s values, establishing guidelines, and taking a step back when challenging emotions arise can be helpful.
 For more personalized guidance, consider scheduling an online or in-office session with a licensed therapist.

 Examining ADHD symptoms